Del Rio, 78840, TX,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Val Verde County, TX and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 654 Val Verde County, TX employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Val Verde County, TX has purchased the following applications: Microsoft Azure Cloud Services for Application Hosting and Computing Services in 2018, Microsoft Azure Monitor for Application Performance Management in 2018, Tyler Odyssey Financial Manager for Case Management in 2019 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Val Verde County, TX has purchased the following applications: In-House ERP for ERP Financial in 2007, Tyler Odyssey Financial Manager for Case Management in 2019, Microsoft 365 for Collaboration in 2018 and the related IT decision-makers and key stakeholders.

-Our database provides customer insight and contextual information on which enterprise applications and software systems Val Verde County, TX is running and its propensity to invest more and deepen its relationship with Microsoft , Tyler Technologies , Granicus or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.
+Our database provides customer insight and contextual information on which enterprise applications and software systems Val Verde County, TX is running and its propensity to invest more and deepen its relationship with In-House Applications , Tyler Technologies , Microsoft or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 We have been analyzing Val Verde County, TX revenues, which have grown to $34.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Val Verde County, TX intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.